mattermost/docs/source/administration/config-settings.rst

 Enable Document Search by Content
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-File search is available now in Mattermost Cloud, and in Mattermost Self-Managed from v5.35, with mobile support coming soon.
+File search is available now in Mattermost Cloud and in Mattermost Server from v5.35, with mobile support coming soon.

 **True**: When **true**, supported document types are searchable by their content.
 Install `these dependencies <https://github.com/sajari/docconv#dependencies>`__ to extend content searching support to include DOCX, RTF, and PAGES files.